lvlas/openpilot-1/README.md

 You will still need to enable ACC using the ACC button on the steering wheel.
 * Default: False
 * Vehicle Restart Required: No

+# ACC Ready on Start
+When enabled, jvePilot will enable ACC on start
+* Default: True

 # Advanced settings
 These settings are for advanced users doing advanced things.